allovelle/macos-xbar-commands/macos-toggle-dock/README.md

 ```

 Put the Xbar script in `~/Library/Application\ Support/xbar/plugins` and don't
-forget to make it executable with `chmod +x toggle-hide-dock.sh`.
+forget to make it executable with `chmod +x macos-toggle-dock.sh`.

 For convenience, this crate adds a CLI command to do this automatically: